 DAY 5: REYKJANES & BLUE LAGOON

 Today we go for both action and relaxation.
-We drive through the Reykjanes peninsula before driving into the black sands close to the fishing village Grindavík.
-We then soak in the Blue Lagoon before heading off to Reykjavik for a farewell dinner.
+We will drive through the Reykjanes peninsula before driving into the black sands close to the fishing village Grindavík.
+We will then soak in the famous Blue Lagoon before heading off to Reykjavik for a farewell dinner.

 DAY 6: DEPARTURE DAY